Our Labels & Standards

 Labels

-MisleadingThe claim is accompanied by non-altered evidence but it is used out of context or in a demonstrably misleading way.
+MisleadingThe claim is accompanied by non-altered evidence, but it is used out of context or in a demonstrably misleading way.
 The key evidence may be fact-based, but the claim and information associated with the evidence are not true.

 InvestigationThe story looks into a series of misinformation and/or its ecosystem on a specific topic.
 It tries to verify multiple claims and/or examines a larger narrative.